luobohaohao/data-2/Final Post.md

 1. When is the peak season for travelling to Seattle

 Note:As data period is from 2016-01-04 to 2017-01-02 in calendar table,there's no meaning to use 2017 data in this table.I only choose data year=2016 as my analysis data.
-- Jun is the peak season in Seattle: I can see the occupation rate is the lowest and price is the highest in Jun among the year.
+- Jul is the peak season in Seattle: I can see the occupation rate is the lowest and price is the highest in Jun among the year.
 - October to December is the slack season in Seattle: The occupation rate is high and price is low.

 ![image](https://user-images.githubusercontent.com/30916036/129544914-5a0dbdcd-4dd7-4d25-a077-3d3047997d55.png)